Azure-GOT/Downloading-Files/SearchPhotos.md

-# Steps for callinng unsplash Photo Search API
+# Steps for calling unsplash Photo Search API
  <ul>
   <li>Go to website <a href="https://unsplash.com/developers">Unsplash Developers</a></li>
   <li>Here click on <b>Register as a Developer</b></li>